-The associate dean for faculty affairs is responsible for a wide range of matters pertaining to faculty including evaluation, reappointment, tenure and promotion, as well as faculty development.
-He also serves as a resource for the enhancement of faculty research and teaching.
+The associate dean for faculty affairs is responsible for a wide range of matters pertaining to faculty including evaluation, reappointment, tenure and promotion, as well as faculty

-Dr. Epstein earned his Ph.D. from UC-San Diego and is a professor of linguistics.
+Dr. Ramaswami earned her Ph.D. from the University of Pennsylvania and is a professor of computer science.